- CII Policies

-As agents for shareowners, corporate directors have a responsibility make decisions in the company's best interest.
+As agents for shareowners corporate directors have a responsibility to make decisions in the company's best interest.
 Once a year, shareowners elect directors to communicate how well they believe directors are fulfilling this charge.
-Once considered routine, director elections are evolving into an exercise of consequence.
+Considered a routine matter until recently, corporate director elections are evolving into an exercise with real meaning and consequence.

 Whether director elections provide a valuable monitoring mechansim depends on a wide range of factors, including state law, companies' governing documents, exchange listing requirements and federal rules on proxy voting.
 CII works collaboratively with companies, other market participants and policymakers to address deficiencies throughout this patchwork.
 Our efforts touch several specific topics, including the following:

 - Majority Voting: In uncontested elections, support from a majority of votes cast should be required to elect a director.
 Most companies have a vote requirement assuring the nominee's legal victory upon obtaining one favorable vote.
 Read more...

 - "Zombie" Directors: Uncontested directors who receive less than majority support should step down.
 In practice, the handful of directors who fail to garner majority backing often remain on the board indefinitely.
 Read more...

 - Proxy Access: Shareowners meeting reasonable qualification standards should have the ability to place a limited number of nominees on the company's proxy card.
 At most companies, shareowners have no such "access."
 Read more...